chrispaynter/architecture/Financial/Sales Tax (US).md

 - Currently, the most common thresholds are:
   - If you sell over **$100,000 in annual revenue** within a state; or
   - If you sell over **200 transactions** within a state.
+- sales taxes laws and rules vary state by state.
+(We can’t stress this enough!)